WHAT IS A COLLABORATIVE ROBOT?

 Cobots are not intended to replace associates; they work alongside them.
 The low cost, ease of use, and flexibility of cobots make them an attractive solution.

 The Automation Experts at elliTek are here to help you find the right cobot or industrial arm that works best for your application.
-Call us!
+Here are a few tips on choosing the right robot.
+We're here to help, feel free to Call us!